XSSUN2/Modelling-the-transmission-of-malaria-parasites-from-a-human-host-to-mosquitoes/README.md

 Uninfected_mosquito.csv and Infected_mosquito.csv are the mosquito survival data.

-ABC-SMC_vector.R includes the codes for parameter estimation.
+ABC-SMC_vector.R includes the codes for parameter estimation and the results are saved in fitting_result.RData.

 Sensitivityanalysis.R includes the codes for determining the relative contributions of human and mosquito factors to the probability of human-to-mosquito transmission (i.e., PRCC and sensitivity anlysis) and assessing relationship between parasitemia and the transmission probability.